Is Royal Purple Synthetic Motor Worth It?

 I pulled out the dipstick to confirm the oil level.
 I’m not sure if the deep purplish color of this oil is just a novelty but it sure is different from the other oils I tested.
 The color of the oil itself makes for an interesting conversation once you show your friends that your car’s engine is running on grape juice.

-Find the lowest price on Amazon: Securely Buy Royal Purple here
+Find it on Amazon: Securely Buy Royal Purple here

 After allowing the engine to warm up for five minutes, I noticed the eerily silent motor idling in the background.
 I hopped in and drove a good 50 miles before heading home.
 Initial impressions were on the positive side since the V6 engine was running smoother and it rotates to higher revs without any fuss, drama, or unwanted engine noise.